Cut CI queue time in GitHub Actions

 Add a GitHub Actions

-concurrencygroup scoped to the ref withcancel-in-progress: true, so a new push cancels the now-obsolete run instead of leaving both to occupy runners. - Parallelization
+concurrencygroup scoped to the ref and turn oncancel-in-progressfor PR runs (it defaults tofalse), so a new push cancels the now-obsolete run instead of leaving both to occupy runners. - Parallelization

 Shard tests across parallel jobs in GitHub Actions

-Split one long test job into parallel shards with a matrix so the suite finishes in a fraction of the wall-clock time.
+Speed up GitHub Actions tests by splitting one long test job into parallel shards with a matrix, so the suite finishes in a fraction of the wall-clock time.

 FAQ